jonaharagon/cocdevteam-info/README.md

 ### GitHub Files

  * `README` - The file you're reading right now.
 Feel free to edit this to add pages to the above or to clairify information.
  * `LICENSE` - [The license for this website](http://cocdevteam.info/LICENSE).
 This does not apply to downloads served unless otherwise noted.
+This should never be edited.

 ## About [cocdevteam.info](http://cocdevteam.info/)